scribe-lang/book/src/04-datatypes.md

 `type` is a special type, a variable of which can contain a type.
 This is all compile time only and no code is generates for this.
 This is used with generics (more on generics later) to pass datatypes as argument.
 A variable of type `type` **must** be declared `comptime`.

-This is how `c.malloc()` function, used above, works.
+This is how `mem.alloc()` function, used above, works.
 We can pass `i32` type to malloc because its signature's first parameter is of type `type`.

 For example,